qlawmarq/resume/Curriculum vitae_English.md

 - Web service development from scratch
 - Lead on technology selection and architecture design
-- Building a CI/CD environment with GitHub Actions for automatic deployment and more
+- Building a CI/CD environment with GitHub Actions for automated deployment and more
 - Application technologies
   - React
   - Nuxt(Vue)